hsivonen/encoding_rs/README.md

 See the cargo features above for optionally making CJK legacy encode fast.

+As of 2026, performance attention is on x86-64-v3 and aarch64.

 A framework for measuring performance is [available separately][2].

 [2]: https://github.com/hsivonen/encoding_bench/